 Instructions for the application process:

-- Submit your one-time online donation of $50 or more using the form below.
+- Submit your one-time online donation of $50 or more using the form below (or here if you don’t see the form).
 The information provided (name, address) MUST match your vehicle registration information.
 Your donation is fully tax-deductible.
 Online donations are preferred.
 Please contact us if you would like to mail a check instead.

 - Once we receive your donation, we will email you a certificate with a PIN to take to the Colorado Department of Motor Vehicle Office to obtain your plates.
 Please allow up to one week to receive your certificate.